ducktors/turborepo-remote-cache/docs/running-in-lambda.md

 ## Configuring your repository to use the new API

-You will need to enable custom remote caching in your turbo repository - see - [Enable custom remote caching in a Turborepo monorepo](https://ducktors.github.io/turborepo-remote-cache/custom-remote-caching) for more information.
+You will need to enable custom remote caching in your turbo repository.
+Your **Invoke URL** is your Turborepo API URL, see [Enable custom remote caching in a Turborepo monorepo](https://ducktors.github.io/turborepo-remote-cache/custom-remote-caching) for more information on how to configure this.

-In your `.turbo/config.json`, set your `apiUrl` to your API Gateway **Invoke URL**.

 Your remote `turborepo-remote-cache` API is now ready to use!